You’re at the stage of your life where you’re starting to see the results of your hard work, but now long-term fatigue is breaking you down.

 I was in your position once.
 Now, I’m back at the top of my game.

-I took the long, hard route at first.
-I followed the route that let me stay barely functional and continue to work, but that was about it.
+To heal myself and get back to being as active as I wanted, l took the long, hard route at first.
+I followed the route that let me stay functional and stay at work, but that was about it.
 I couldn’t reach the heights of everything that I wanted to do.

 I realized I was out of options.
-It was up to me to re-build my health to get back to what I wanted out of life.
+It really was solely up to me to re-build my health to get back to what I wanted out of life.
 So, I put myself to work.

-I’ve spent 7+ years studying and shaping together a methodology that will help you get back to doing what you do best in a fraction of the time that it took me.
+I’ve spent 7+ years studying and cobbling together a methodology that will help you get back to doing what you do best in a fraction of the time that it took me.

 Here are just a few of the trainings and certifications that I have to support you: